 Open Educational Resources and the Art History Transfer Model Curriculum

 Indicated resources are samples.
-Find a complete curated collection at Open Educational Resources and Art/Art History.
+Find a complete curated collection at Open Educational Resources and Art/Art History and available OER for all disciplines at OER by Discipline.
 Please note that the structure presented here aligns with the Art History TMC; local Associate Degrees for Transfer will be different as the TMC introduces flexibility from List A and beyond.

 If any errors are detected or potential resources that fit certain courses, please contact the ASCCC-OERI.